Most CMS websites can be re-platformed to WordPress quickly and with ease. However, there are lots of things to consider before you start.

 Moving your site over to WordPress can be relatively straightforward, but there are right and wrong ways to do it.
 Having a WordPress Developer to help you is perfect.

-We always recommend setting up a staging environment to host the new install during the re-platforming to WordPress process.
+We always recommend setting up a www environment to host the new install during the re-platforming to WordPress process.
 This way, the current live site can remain live while the new site is built.

 We also recommend that you seek out hosting which will support WordPress features that help your site run to the best of its ability.
 If you’re struggling to find the right hosting, get in touch our server stack is optimised for WordPress and we can help you migrate.